dreadflopp/dreadsskyrimbuild/content/Mod Installation/Gameplay.md

 ## Camping & Survival

 {{% notice info %}}
-There are two supported survival mods to choose from.
-If you want to use a survival mod, choose either the official *Creation Club Survival Mode* or the minimalistic mod *The Frozen North*.
+There are three supported survival mods to choose from.
+If you want to use a survival mod, choose either the official *Creation Club Survival Mode*, SunHelm or the minimalistic mod *The Frozen North*.
+In the future the guide may change to only support SunHelm.
+The author of SunHelm has stated that the next major version will probably require a new game.
 {{% /notice %}}

 ### Camping Lite (Special Edition)